Cindy and Barrett with RV in Montrose

 Everyone has opinions and will want to tell you ALL about them.

-Also, RVing is actually becoming more and more “normal” every day.
-A lot has changed already since we first started to live in an RV full-time.
+Also, RVing is becoming increasingly “normal” every day.
+A lot has already changed since we first started living in an RV full-time.

 More people than ever have decided that they want to find out what it is like for themselves by living full-time as RVers.
 While this type of life isn’t perfect for everyone, those who take the plunge have one thing in common: They love to travel!